 Two men charged over murder and disappearance of Chloe Mitchell

-Two men have been charged over the murder and disappearance of Co Antrim woman Chloe Mitchell, the Police Service of Northern Ireland (PSNI) said.
+Two men have been charged in connection with the murder and disappearance of a young Ballymena woman.

-Detectives from PSNI’s Major Investigation Team have charged a 26-year-old man with murder and a 34-year-old man with assisting offenders.
+A 26-year-old man has been charged with murder after the disappearance of 21-year-old Chloe Mitchell and a 34-year-old man has been charged with assisting offenders.

-Both men are due to appear before Ballymena Magistrates’ Court on Monday morning.
+Both men are due to appear before Ballymena Magistrates Court this morning (Monday).

-Ms Mitchell, 21, was last seen on CCTV in the early hours of Saturday June 3 in Ballymena town centre.
+Chloe, who had been described as a high-risk missing person, was last seen on CCTV in Ballymena town centre in the early hours of the morning on Saturday, June 3.

-Detectives investigating Ms Mitchell’s disappearance launched a murder inquiry on Sunday after suspected human remains were found in Ballymena.
+Last night, a murder investigation was launched after the discovery of “suspected human remains” at a flat in the James Street area of the town.

 The discovery came after extensive searches across Ballymena over recent days.